Skip to main content

 • • Wait at least 30 minutes before eating, drinking, or taking other medications

 Some people find a once-weekly injection more convenient than a daily pill with these restrictions.
+For a detailed breakdown, see our oral semaglutide vs injectable comparison.

 Titration Schedules